ml-cube/LibreClinica/docs/manuals/administrator-manual.md

 # General 2-factor authentication configuration

 In general 2-factor authentication can be configured within _datainfo.properties_ file.
-It is deactivated by default to ensure not to break already running systems which upgrade from versions prior LibreClinica 1.2.
+It is deactivated by default to ensure not to break already running systems which upgrade from versions prior I3LUNG 1.2.
 The following options can be set:

 1 2fa.activated

 To generally enable 2-factor authentication just adjust the setting like this: _2fa.activated=true_.
-A restart of the LibreClinica application is required for the changes to take effect.
+A restart of the I3LUNG application is required for the changes to take effect.

 2 2fa.type

 There are two ways how the mandatory authentication code for the authenticator app is provided: APPLICATION (default), LETTER.

 When set to _APPLICATION_ the user themselves are responsible for activating their accounts to use 2-factor authentication.
-The QR code gets directly displayed within LibreClinica application itself and can directly be scanned with the authenticator app.
+The QR code gets directly displayed within I3LUNG application itself and can directly be scanned with the authenticator app.
 This settings is more convenient.
 But please note that this setting does not protect you from [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).

 When set to _LETTER_ the QR code will be provided within a generated PDF file for printout.
 The PDF printout can then be made available by project managers via postal order to the according users.
 Nevertheless, this possibility means more manual work but the _LETTER_ option is a more secure way to avoid potential [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).